benkehoe/aws-sso-util/docs/configure.md

 You should consider setting the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION` in your environment (e.g., your `.bashrc` or `.profile`), which will make it explicit.

 `aws-sso-util configure` uses the following algorithm to determine these values:
-1. Except for `aws-sso-util configure profile`, if you provide a profile name with `--profile`, this profile will be checked for the fields `sso_start_url` and `sso_region`.
-It fails if they are not found.
-2. The start URL and regions are looked for in the following CLI parameters and environment variables, stopping if either are found:
+1. The start URL and regions are looked for in the following CLI parameters and environment variables, stopping if either are found:
   1. `--sso-start-url`/`-u` and `--sso-region`
   2. `AWS_CONFIGURE_SSO_DEFAULT_SSO_START_URL` and `AWS_CONFIGURE_DEFAULT_SSO_REGION`
   3. `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`
-3. If both the start URL and region are found, and the start URL is a full URL beginning wth `http`, these values are used.
+2. If both the start URL and region are found, and the start URL is a full URL beginning wth `http`, these values are used.
-4. If not, all the profiles containing AWS SSO config are loaded.
+3. If not, all the profiles containing AWS SSO config are loaded.
 All AWS SSO instances found in the config are then filtered:
   * If a start URL was found in step 2 and it begins with `http`, it will ignore all other instances.
   * If a start URL was found in step 2 and it does not begin with `http`, it is treated as a regex pattern that instance start URLs must match.
   * If a region was found in step 2, instances must match this region.
-5. The resulting filtered list of instances must contain exactly one entry.
+4. The resulting filtered list of instances must contain exactly one entry.

 In general: if you've got multiple AWS SSO instances you're using, you should set the environment variables listed above with your most-used instance, and then use a substring with `--sso-start-url`/`-u` to select among them.